Kobi Simmons: Memphis Grizzlies (2017–2018)

 Simmons split playing time between the Grizzlies and their new G League affiliate, the Memphis Hustle.
 His NBA debut with the Grizzlies came on November 29, 2017, in a 95–104 loss to the San Antonio Spurs.
 He played a total of 32 games (12 starts) for the Grizzlies, averaging 6.1 points, 2.1 assists and 1.6 rebounds per contest.
 He converted all 25 of his 25 free throws during his NBA stint.
 Simmons was waived by the Grizzlies on August 28, 2018.
 In G League play, Simmons averaged 15.1 points, 3.9 assists and 2.7 rebounds in 26 outings for the Memphis Hustle.

 Canton Charge (2018–2019)

 On September 14, 2018, Simmons signed with the Cleveland Cavaliers.
 On October 13, he was waived by the Cavaliers.
 He then joined the Cavs’ NBA G League affiliate, the Canton Charge.

 Cleveland Cavaliers (2019)

 On January 27, 2019, the Cleveland Cavaliers signed Simmons to a 10-day contract, but was later waived by the Cleveland Cavaliers on February 4.

 Greensboro Swarm (2019–2021)

 On September 16, 2019, the Charlotte Hornets announced that they had signed with Simmons.
-On October 20, 2019, the Charlotte Hornets announced that they had converted Simmons' contract into a two-way contract.
+On October 20, the Charlotte Hornets announced that they had converted Simmons' contract into a two-way contract.

-For the 2020–21 season, Simmons rejoined the Greensboro Swarm of the G League where he averaged 18 points 6 assist and 5 rebounds a game.
+For the 2020–21 season, Simmons rejoined the Greensboro Swarm of the G League where he averaged 18 points, six assists, and five rebounds.